0xlebogang/0xlebogang/README.md

 <h3 align="center">A passionate Software Developer based in South Africa</h3>

 # 💫 About Me:
-🔭 I’m currently working on Learn-Bud<br>🌱 I’m currently learning all about the deeper concepts of Web & Software Development.<br>💬 Let's talk about every AI, Web & Innovation through Hackathons!<br>⚡ Fun fact: "I do not understand what I cannot build"
+🔭 I’m currently working on [Fresh-List](https://github.com/PhantomLeii/fresh-list)<br>🌱 I’m currently learning all about the deeper concepts of Web & Software Development.<br>💬 Let's talk about every AI, Web & Innovation through Hackathons!<br>⚡ Fun fact: "I do not understand what I cannot build"

 ## 🌐 Socials: